CominAtYou/Twitter-UI-Tweaks/sidebar-declutterer/README.md

 # Twitter Sidebar Declutterer
-A Chrome extension that removes the 'Verified' and 'Community Notes' button from the Twitter sidebar.
+A Chrome extension that removes the 'Verified', 'Grok', and 'Community Notes' button from the Twitter sidebar.

 ![A screenshot of the Twitter explore page.](https://i.imgur.com/gYIvujT.png)